kmyk0108/CMSC414/README.md

 ## Overview

- 1. You may work in teams of at most four people.
+ 1. You may work in teams of at most five people.
 Sign up for your teams on ELMS under "People">"Groups".

  2. You will design and implement three programs: an *ATM*, a *bank*,